cbaird21/weather-app/README.md

 # Weather-App

+## Description

+This application will allow the user to search different cities and be generated a daily forecast with a 5 day forecast.
+It will also give the user the ability to click on previous searches.

 ## User Story

 As a traveler, I want to see the weather outlook for multiple cities so that I can plan a trip accordingly.